aGotelli/ROS-and-Qt/README.md

 * Andrea Gotelli

-Tutorial for combining ROS with the IDE Qt Creator.
+Tutorial for combining ROS with the IDE Qt Creator (in Ubuntu 20.04).
 This document in mainly a copy and paste of tutorials from internet (mostly from Slack and ROS Wiki).

 However the information contained here allow the infamous practice of spending